-I get that kind type of plea often on only physics forums and when students used to come and see me for help with homework-type problems.
-Often, the person asking the question simply typed in the problem, and showed nothing else other than the claim that he/she just simply don't know how to tackle the problem.
-This is despite my explicit requirement that require students to show their attempts.
+I get that type of plea often on physics forums and when students used to come and see me for help with homework-type problems.
+Often, the person asking the question simply typed in the problem, and showed nothing else other than the claim that he/she just simply didn't know how to tackle the problem.
+This was despite my explicit requirement that required students to show their attempts.

 Not only that, this policy of forcing the person asking the question to actually show attempts, or at least, what they know, has also been criticized.
 Somehow, this requirement was deemed to be unusually harsh by some people